prosyslab-classroom/cs424-program-reasoning/README.md

 This course includes programming assignments through which students will learn how to design and implement program verifiers and program synthesizers.
 Students will use a few tools described [here](TOOL.md).

+The program for grading program verifiers is automatically generated using [BugSynth](https://prosys.kaist.ac.kr/bugsynth/).
+BugSynth utilizes LLM and program verification techniques to generate natural and reliable buggy programs for grading.

 All submissions will be managed using GitHub and Gradescope.
 For each assignment, a unique invitation URL for GitHub Classroom will be posted in the [Discussion board](../../discussions).